ucll-programming/course-material/exercises/04-strings/assignment-is-student-id.en.md

 :::

 :::INFO
-It requires a lot of code to check all eight characters in the string.
+It requires a lot of repetitive code to check all eight characters in the string.
 Soon you will learn how *loops* will allow you to do this with much less code.
 :::